 The above three ingredients are also available as a set of three in a smaller quantity:

 Add the soapnut, shikakai, and amla powders one scoop at a time.
 Depending on your hair length and thickness, you will have to experiment with the amount.
-One teaspoon to one tablespoon of each.
-I use the biggest portion of soapnut, a little less shikakai, and the least of amla.
+I use two teaspoons soapnut, 1/2 teaspoon shikakai, and 1/2 teaspoon amla.

-I also add one drop of tea tree oil and six drops of moringa oil.
+I also add two drops of tea tree oil and, if my hair is dry, I add a few drops of moringa oil.
 Again, this is the brand I buy:

 You can add other powders too (I buy Merlion brand) such as their fenugreek powder.
 I tried that as well, but it wasn’t for my hair.
 You can also use different oils.